lebonq/Automatic-Path/README.md

 * 1 grass block + 1 bone meals to get 4 lawn block

 The lawn block is 100% walk-proof and never transform into path.
 And no matter which biome you are it will keep its beautiful green color !
-And sheep can never run out of grass with it !
+And sheeps can never run out of grass with it !

 ## Configuration